Umert306/Lexical-Analyzer/README.md

 # Lexical Analyzer

-A lexical analyzer written in C using flex library to tokenize C++ code.
+A lexical analyzer written in C using Flex library to tokenize C++ code.

 ## Authors